ANYANTUDRE/NLP-Course-Hugging-Face/README.md

 - 🤗 Tokenizers, and
 - 🤗 Accelerate — as well as the Hugging Face Hub.

-# Introduction
-Before jumping into Transformer models, let’s do a quick overview of what Natural Language Processing is and why we care about it.
+Let’s do a quick overview of what Natural Language Processing is and why we care about it.
 # What is NLP?
 NLP is a field of linguistics and Machine Learning focused on understanding everything related to human language.
 Common NLP tasks: